Water supply and sanitation in Jordan: Water use and environmental awareness

+Illegal water use

+In 2015, research found that tanker delivered water sales in Jordan were over 10 times higher than what was officially authorized, this means that about 91% of this water came from illegal extractions from wells.

+In August 2025 The Ministry of Water and Irrigation, in cooperation with security forces, performed operations in Khan Al-Zabeeb and Wadi Al-Seer to fight illegal water use.
+Several unauthorized wells in Wadi Al-Seer were sealed, pumps confiscated, and a drilling rig seized in Khan Al-Zabeeb.
+Authorities confirmed that legal action is underway and emphasized public cooperation, warning that tampering with water sources carries severe penalties.

 Water balance

 Jordan is considered one of the four most water scarce countries in the World.
 The limited water resources are exposed to pollution.
 Population growth is expected to increase the pressure on available water resources.

 The National Water Strategy defines “water deficit” as “water demand” minus “water resources”.
 “Water demand” is not used in an economic sense where demand depends on price.
 Instead demand is defined as water needs derived from policy objectives.
 Thus the figure given in the strategy for water demand in agriculture - 1,080 million m3 (MCM)/year - is far greater than actual water use of about 600 MCM/year.
 In 2007, agriculture accounted for 72% of “water demand”, while the municipal share was 24% and the shares of tourism and industries were 3% and 1%, respectively.
 The water deficit of 565 million m3 (MCM)/year for 2007 thus is mainly caused by assumptions about “water needs” in agriculture.

 The Strategy projects that municipal and industrial water needs will increase by 276 MCM/year from 2007 to 2022 (+ 29%), while agricultural water needs will stagnate.
 The Strategy envisages increasing water supply through three measures: